binnes/TechZoneAutomation/docs/bom.md

 # Bill of Materials

 To deploy infrastructure or software using TechZone Automation you need to start by creating a **Bill of Materials** (BOM) or using a predefined BOM.

-!!!Todo
-    Link the ascent tool and the predefined BOMs
+The [TechZone Accelerator Toolkit](https://builder.cloudnativetoolkit.dev){target=:blank} site is the starting place to see the modules catalog and list of pre-defined solutions.

 The BOM defines the modules you want to install.
 Available modules can be found in the [Module Catalog](https://modules.cloudnativetoolkit.dev){target=:blank}

 !!!Todo
     Why are some modules not in the catalog (e.g. [k8s-ocp-cluster](https://github.com/cloud-native-toolkit/terraform-k8s-ocp-cluster) - does this mean they are obsolete or incomplete?

-## Investigations to do

--   dependencies (including default vs specified), aliases and dependency resolution (*iascable build*)
--   variables, input and output
--   how to discover what a module does

 ## Dependencies

 When you want to install a module there maybe some dependencies that module needs to allow it to be installed.
 For example, if you want to use GitOps (ArgoCD) to install an application then GitOps needs to be available and configured on the target cluster.
-Similarly if I want to install and configure GitOps then I need to have a cluster to install GitOps into.
+Similarly if you want to install and configure GitOps then I need to have a cluster to install GitOps into.

 Every module in TechZone automation defines it's dependencies in a module.yaml file in the module's github repository.
 Thr module's repo is linked by clicking on the module name in the [modules catalog](https://modules.cloudnativetoolkit.dev){target=:blank}

 ### Alias

 Sometimes a module dependency can be satisfied by multiple modules.
 In this case an alias can be used, where a module can register that it satisfies an alias.
-An example of this is the alias cluster.
+An example of this is the alias **cluster**.
 Any module that makes a Kubernetes cluster available to other modules will define the **cluster** alias.
 This then provides a generic way to specify a cluster dependency.
 So long as a module is included in a BOM that satisfies the cluster alias the dependency will be met.

 If you explore the **cluster** category in the [modules catalog](https://modules.cloudnativetoolkit.dev){target=:blank} you will see a number of options for installing a Kubernetes cluster, including an option to simple provide the login to an existing cluster - all these modules will satisfy the **cluster** dependency.